Nolancchu/200-Years/README.md

   <li>assists: like kills and deaths, assists are a good way to gauge someone's performance in a game.</li>
   <li>gamelength: this feature was added to standardize kills, death, and assists as a longer game time allows players more time to fight in a match.
 A by group standardizer was used to standardize kills, deaths and assists based on game time.</li>
   <li>champion age: though it was in the previous model, in the final model it is now standardized.</li>
   <li>side: In the League of Legends map, the two sides that team's play on are not exactly the same.
-We wanted to account for this in our final model, so we one hot enocded side as a feature.</li>
+We wanted to account for this in our final model, so we one hot encoded side as a feature.</li>
 </ul>

-<p>Our algorithim for our final model is a random forest classifier, with the following optimal hyperparameters determined by doing a grid search on the model:</p>
+<p>Our algorithm for our final model is a random forest classifier, with the following optimal hyperparameters determined by doing a grid search on the model:</p>
 <ul>
   <li>n_estimators = 100</li>
   <li>max_depth = 13</li>